Neeshi14/pneumoniadisease/README.md

 ## Evaluation

-The model's performance is evaluated on the test set, and the test accuracy is reported.
+The model's performance is evaluated on the test set, and the test accuracy is 79%.

 ## Results